White River Swimming

 Historical Landmarks OregonPhotographingHiking OregonFishing

-A gem of Oregon's nature, remote White River Falls is located 35 miles away from The Dalles.
-Originated near White River Glaciers of the Mount Hood, the White River flows a distance of 50 miles and joins to the lower Deschutes River approximately 2 miles after the waterfall.
-The water of the river is loaded with white glacial silt that gives it milky-white appearance.
-A the end of August 2019, the river contained enormous loads of brownish-yellow sandy and silt sedimentary particles.
+A gem of Oregon's nature, remote White River Falls is located 35 miles south of The Dalles.
+Originating near White River Glaciers of Mount Hood, the White River flows a distance of 50 miles and joins the lower Deschutes River approximately two miles after the waterfall.

 Power Plant on the White River